Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 \subsection{The prequantization space}

 { }

-In this section, we describe a natural construction of a prequantization space over a rational toric symplectic manifold $(M^{2d},\omega, \mathbb{T})$, mainly following \cite{borman2015quasimorphisms} (see Remark \ref{rem3.1.2}).
+In this section, we describe a natural construction of a prequantization space over an integral symplectic toric manifold $(M^{2d},\omega, \mathbb{T})$, mainly following \cite{BZ15}.
 The action of $\mathbb{T}$ is induced by a momentum map $M \to \liet^*$, where $\liet^*$ is the dual to the Lie algebra $\liet$ of $\mathbb{T}$.
 The image $\Delta$ of the momentum map is called the moment polytope.
 If $\Delta$ has $n$ facets, it is given by

-where the conormals $v_j$ are primitive vectors in the integer lattice $\liet_{\Z} := \ker(\exp : \liet \to \mathbb{T})$, and $a := (a_1,...,a_n) \in (\R_{> 0})^n$.
-The polytope $\Delta$ is compact and smooth, that is each $k$-codimensional face of $\Delta$ is the intersection of exactly $k$ facets and the $k$ associated conormals $\lbrace v_{l_1}, ..., v_{l_k} \rbrace$ can be extended to an integer basis for the lattice $\liet_{\Z}$.
+where the conormals $v_j$ are primitive vectors in the integer lattice $\liet_{\Z} := \ker(\exp : \liet \to \mathbb{T})$, and $a := (a_1,\hdots ,a_n) \in \R_{\geq 0}^{n*} \setminus \{0\}$.
+The polytope $\Delta$ is compact and smooth, that is each $k$-codimensional face of $\Delta$ is the intersection of exactly $k$ facets and the $k$ associated conormals $\lbrace v_{l_1}, \hdots , v_{l_k} \rbrace$ can be extended to an integer basis for the lattice $\liet_{\Z}$.